-RAL is used for information defining standard colours for paint and coatings.
+RAL is that commonly used standard for defining colours for paint and coatings.
 It is the most popular central European Colour Standard used today.
 The colours are used in architecture, industry and road safety.
 The human eye distinguishes about ten million colour shades.
 How can we tell exactly which colour we mean?
 With the use of RAL colour charts!